rishabnayak/PerkinsHacks_nodejs/README.md

 # PerkinsHacks_nodejs
-Real-time Image Capture from Device Camera
+Real-time Image Capture from Device Camera using nodeJS